samjulien/blog/_includes/asides/react.markdown

 The `Auth` service that you just created contains functions to deal with different steps of the sign in/sign up process.
 The following list briefly summarizes these functions and what they do:

 - `getProfile`: This function returns the profile of the logged-in user.
 - `handleAuthentication`: This function looks for the result of the authentication process in the URL hash.
-Then, process the result with the `parseHash` method from `auth0-js`.
+Then, the function processes the result with the `parseHash` method from `auth0-js`.
-- `isAuthenticated`: This function checks whether the expiry time for the user's access token has passed.
+- `isAuthenticated`: This function checks whether the expiry time for the user's ID token has passed.
 - `login`: This function initiates the login process, redirecting users to the login page.
-- `logout`: This function removes the user's tokens and expiry time from browser storage.
+- `logout`: This function removes the user's tokens and expiry time.
-- `setSession`: This function sets the user's access token and the access token's expiry time.
+- `setSession`: This function sets the user's ID token, profile, and expiry time.

 Besides these functions, the class contains a field called `auth0` that is initialized with values extracted from your Auth0 application.
 It is important to keep in mind that you **have to** replace the `<AUTH0_DOMAIN>` and `<AUTH0_CLIENT_ID>` placeholders that you are passing to the `auth0` field.